syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Control-the-Way-Grid-Handles-Exceptions.md

 ---
 layout: post
-title: How-to-Control-the-Way-Grid-Handles-Exceptions | Windows Forms | Syncfusion
+title: How to Control the Way Grid Handles Exceptions | Syncfusion
-description: how to control the way grid handles exceptions
+description: Learn here all about how to control the way grid handles exceptions of Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How to Control the Way Grid Handles Exceptions
+# How to Control the Way Grid Handles Exceptions in WinForms GridControl

 ### Introduction